 Android Tips

-• Use Fast Pair when offered
+- Use Fast Pair if available

 iPhone Tips